Crochet Stitches by Janice Jones |Published 03-15-2021

 Slip Stitch and Chain Stitches are the very first crochet stitches you will learn.
 Once you learn the basis of how to purchase yarn and hooks, the next obvious step is to dive into your very first project.
 But you won't be able to do that unless you know how to make a slip stitch and then chain a row of stitches.

-Learn more about the Chain Stitch and Slip Stitch
+Learn more about the Chain Stitch and Slip Knot

 The single crochet is likely the first stitch any new beginner will learn after they discover how to make a slip stitch and a chain of stitches.